Gurobi/docker-manager/README.md

 ```

 Then you can start multiple pods for the Cluster Manager, the Mongo Database, and the Compute Server nodes
-A simple deployment file is provided as a [reference](https://github.com/Gurobi/docker-manager/blob/master/9.1.2/k8s.yaml),
+A simple deployment file is provided as an [example](https://github.com/Gurobi/docker-manager/blob/master/9.1.2/k8s.yaml),
 and should only be used for an evaluation.

 ```